Aayush-Bindal/NutriAI/README.md

 - **Secure by Default** — Your Gemini API key is stored in the device's secure enclave via `expo-secure-store`.
 All data stays on your device.
 - **Haptic Feedback** — Tactile responses on interactions throughout the app.

+## Why NutriAI?

+Most calorie tracking apps are slow, cluttered, and require manually searching through large food databases.
+NutriAI takes a different approach.

+**Natural Language Logging**
+Just describe what you ate — no scrolling through long food lists.
+The AI understands real meals like "2 roti with dal and sabzi".

+**No Ads, No Tracking**
+NutriAI is designed as a clean experience.
+No ads, no trackers, and no unnecessary data collection.

+**Your Data Stays On Your Device**
+All user data (meals, profile, weight logs) is stored locally on your phone.
+Nothing is uploaded to external servers.
+Even backups are exported manually as JSON files that you control.

+**Works With Real Food**
+Unlike many trackers focused on packaged Western foods, NutriAI understands common Indian meals such as roti, dal, poha, dosa, rajma chawal, and more.

+**No Locked Analytics**
+Most nutrition apps hide useful insights behind subscriptions.
+NutriAI keeps dashboards, weight tracking, and macro analytics fully accessible.

+**Built for Simplicity**
+The goal is to make calorie tracking frictionless: type your meal, get instant analysis, and move on with your day.

 ## Tech Stack

 | Layer        | Technology                                          |